JNevrly/cookiecutter-pypackage-poetry/README.rst

 * `ardydedase/cookiecutter-pypackage`_: A fork with separate requirements files rather than a requirements list in the ``setup.py`` file.

-* `lgiordani/cookiecutter-pypackage`_: A fork of Cookiecutter that uses Punch_ instead of Bumpversion_ and with separate requirements files.
+* `lgiordani/cookiecutter-pypackage`_: A fork of Cookiecutter that uses Punch_ instead of Bump2version_ and with separate requirements files.

 * Also see the `network`_ and `family tree`_ for this repo.
 (If you find anything that should be listed here, please add it and send a pull request!)